 Reform of the data protection framework has been a major preoccupation of the UK post-Brexit.
-It was given emphasis in the National Data Strategy in 2020, led to the Government’s Data: A New Direction paper and consultation in 2021 and resulted the Data Protection and Digital Information Bill being introduced (although subsequently paused) in the House of Commons in 2022.
+It was given emphasis in the National Data Strategy in 2020, led to the Government’s Data: A New Direction paper and consultation in 2021 which spawned the Data Protection and Digital Information Bill (originally introduced in 2022) which is now well through its Parliamentary passage.

 This area is also a significant focus of CIPIL’s information law work.
 This page provides an ongoing summary of key output produced by individuals in this area whilst affiliated with CIPIL.
-A number of these have been written by Professor David Erdos, the Co-Director of CIPIL who coordinates this strand of activity.
+A number of these have been written by Professor David Erdos who coordinates this strand of activity.

 General Analysis (including of UK-EU TCA)